-Marine Biology BSc (Honours) 2024 entry
+Marine Biology BSc (Honours) 2025 entry

-Dive into the marine world and study the many exciting marine ecosystems a from the deep sea to coasts and estuaries and from the tropics to the poles.
+Dive into the marine world and study the many exciting marine ecosystems, from the deep sea to coasts and estuaries and from the tropics to the poles.
 Through the course of your BSc in Marine Biology you will gain a thorough understanding of the diversity and biology of marine life from tiny cells and algae to invertebrates, fish, and marine mammals.
 You will experience research-led teaching from leaders in their fields and cover a broad range of topics including marine molecular ecology and microbiology, and the ecology, evolution, biology and behaviour of marine life.

 You will be introduced to, and gain practice in, cutting-edge methods used to gather and analyse data from marine environments and the organisms inhabiting them.